huanrenfeng/huanrenfeng.github.io/BaD_Changelog.markdown

 Fix a fatal bug that BaD won't work when DDi not installed.

-I think this time it can be played on SE.

 Fix a bug that the mod can't remove DDi armors correctly.